angular/angularfire/docs/2-retrieving-data-as-objects.md

 ```

 **Only objects are allowed for updates, not primitives**.
 This is because
-using an update with a primitive is the exact same as doing a `.set()` with a primtivie.
+using an update with a primitive is the exact same as doing a `.set()` with a primitive.

 ### Deleting data
 Use the `remove()` method to remove data at the object's location.